abccodes/cursed-times/README.md

 3. Add `NYT_ARCHIVE_API_KEY` if available
 4. Run `npm run dev`

+## Architecture Overview

+At request time, the app computes the target historical date from today's date and the selected year.
+It then tries to load a fully rendered edition payload from cache before doing any live NYT work.

+If a rendered edition is missing, the server checks for cached raw NYT month data.
+On a miss, it fetches the month from the NYT Archive API, normalizes the articles, filters them to the exact day, ranks them into a homepage-like structure, and stores the final rendered edition for future requests.

+Books data follows the same pattern for supported years: check cache first, call the NYT Books API on miss, normalize the result, and merge it into the final edition payload.

+The frontend mostly consumes a ready-to-render edition JSON object.
+Layout logic then decides how to present that edition as an image-led or text-led newspaper page.

-## Production caching
+## Caching

-- Raw NYT archive months are cached under `.cache/cursed-times-store/nyt/archive`
+- Raw NYT archive month responses are cached under `nyt/archive/...`
-- NYT Books responses are cached under `.cache/cursed-times-store/nyt/books`
+- NYT Books responses are cached under `nyt/books/...`
-- Fully rendered editions are cached under `.cache/cursed-times-store/editions`
+- Fully rendered editions are cached under `editions/...`
+- In local development, these caches are stored under `.cache/cursed-times-store`
-- When `BLOB_READ_WRITE_TOKEN` is set on Vercel, the same cache keys are stored in Vercel Blob instead of local disk
+- On Vercel, the same cache keys are stored in Vercel Blob when `BLOB_READ_WRITE_TOKEN` is available

-The app now serves cached editions first and only calls NYT on cache misses.
+This means cached editions and raw NYT data are shared across all users, so repeat traffic does not keep hitting NYT directly.

 ## Precompute

-Use `GET /api/precompute` to warm the common years for the current day.
-Protect it with `CRON_SECRET` in production.
+`GET /api/precompute` warms the common years for the current day ahead of traffic.
+In production, this route is intended to be called by Vercel Cron and protected with `CRON_SECRET`.

 ## Vercel deployment